prototypefund/reproducible-website/_events/paris2018/report.md

 binary.
 Since some

 * Investigate if PGO is hardware dependend?
-Or is the issue how longer you run a Proifle how much different optimisations you get?
+Or is the issue how longer you run a Profile how much different optimisations you get?

 A simple PGO example with a fixed input is reproducible on at least two different sets of hardware.
 The question is, if a more complicated program with different input is reproducible.

-Worked on identifing if grep can be PGO\'d and reproducible such as openSUSE has achieved.
+Worked on identifying if grep can be PGO\'d and reproducible such as openSUSE has achieved.
 The grep build isn\'t always reproducible but sometimes is.
 This might depend on how long it takes to run the test suite which is fed to the